 based on the most recent graduate survey

-Degrees offered: B.A. or B.S. in Applied Human and Sport Physiology
+Degrees offered: B.A. or B.S. from WSC in Applied Human and Sport Physiology

-This program is designed for students who want to become a Certified Athletic Trainer.
-After earning your bachelor’s degree in applied human and sport physiology at WSC, you will be ready to move on to another institution for a master’s degree in athletic training.
+The Pre-Athletic Training program is designed for students who want to become a Certified Athletic Trainer.
+After earning your bachelor’s degree in Applied Human and Sport Physiology at WSC, you will be ready to move on to another institution for a master’s degree in Athletic Training.
 After earning your master’s degree, you may sit for the Board of Certification exam.
 Learn more at bocatc.org (Board of Certification for the Athletic Trainer).

 To graduate from WSC: 120